SyntacticKitsune/Furblorb/README.md

 Furblorb can read/write in a handful of format versions.
 Here's some information on them (which is mostly a sort-of changelog).

+#### v21 (in progress)

+This format version is not in any released build of Finmer yet.

+Currently, the main changes in this format version are decreasing the file size of furballs by doing the following:
+* using 7-bit integers (or "var ints") instead of normal integers for lists, byte arrays, and various asset properties
+* GZIP-compressing everything after the format version

+Furblorb does not yet support this format version.

 #### v20 (2023-12-18 ~ present)